IRA Restrictions – A Guide To Your Best IRA

 The Roth IRA has the same contribution limits as the traditional IRA.

-However, in order to make those tax-free withdrawals you must be older than 59 ½ and have you must have owned the account at least 5 years.
+The Roth IRA grows tax-free and allows you to withdraw the money tax-free too.
+SWEET!
+However, in order to make those tax-free withdrawals you must be older than 59 ½ and have owned the account at least five years.

 You can make contributions as long as you’re alive – as long as you have earned income.
 There are no age restrictions.
 To make things even more attractive, you never have to take required minimum distributions from your own Roth.
 Your Roth beneficiary also has some very attractive benefits.
 Finally, even if you have a plan at work, you can still contribute to your Roth.

-The only down side is that your contributions are not tax-deductible
+The only downside is that your contributions are not tax-deductible.

 Restrictions

 Income – In order to make contributions, you have to have earned income.
 But if you have too much income, you can’t contribute to the Roth.
-For 2010, eligibility for Roth contributions is phased out between adjusted gross income (AGI) of $167,000 and $177,000 for joint filers and between $105,000 and $120,000 for singles.
+For 2015, eligibility for Roth contributions is phased out between adjusted gross income (AGI) of $183,000 and $193,000 for joint filers and between $116,000 and $131,000 for singles.

 SIMPLE IRA

-You can contribute up to $11,500 in 2010 and if you can bump it by $2,500 if you are over 50 years of age.
+You can contribute up to $12,500 in 2015 and you can bump it by $3,000 if you are over 50 years of age.

 Restrictions

-Bottom Line – If your employer offers this plan, get involved and max out your contributions before you worry about any other plan.
+Bottom line – If your employer offers this plan, get involved and max out your contributions before you worry about any other plan.

 SEP IRA

-These plans are less popular with employers for one simple reason; your employer makes the contributions for you.
+These plans are less popular with employers for one simple reason: your employer makes the contributions for you.
 You don’t put in a dime.
+The contributions can’t exceed $53,000 in 2015 or a maximum of 20% of the employee’s compensation.
+The contributions to the plan are tax-deductible and, like the traditional IRA, all withdrawals are taxable.

 Restrictions

-If your employer offers this plan, send her flowers and name your child after her – even if it’s a boy.
+Bottom line – If your employer offers this plan, send her flowers and name your child after her – even if it’s a boy.

-Spousal IRA.
+Spousal IRA

+If you are a stay-at-home dad or mom, I have some great news: you can still have an IRA.
 The contributions are the same as the traditional IRA and you make contributions even if you have no earned income.

-Restrictions – The working spouse’s income determines how much (if any) you can contribute to a Spousal IRA.
+The working spouse’s income determines how much (if any) you can contribute to a Spousal IRA.

-Rollover IRA.
+Rollover IRA

-If you have a 401(k) or other retirement plan that was offered at work, you may be able to roll it over to your own IRA.
+If you have a 401k or other retirement plan that was offered at work, you may be able to roll it over to your own IRA.
 This is known as a rollover IRA.

 Once the money from an employer plan is rolled over to Rollover IRA, you are subject to the same restrictions as the traditional IRA.

-In most cases, I favor the IRA Rollover.
+In most cases, I favor the IRA rollover.

-Final Bottom Line:
+Final Bottom Line

 If you have a choice, it’s almost always best to first max out on your contributions to an employer plan.
 This is because they typically offer some matching.
-Even if they don’t, the employer plan is safer bet.
+Even if they don’t, the employer plan is the safer bet.
 This is because you might not be able to make deductible contributions to an IRA if you or your spouse have a plan at work.

 What kind of plan do you have?
 Why do you participate in it and not some other plan?